 Would you say that this premise makes your translation different from the others?

 One of the verses which I find quite exemplary for the somewhat ‘softer tone’ of your translation is 14:4.
-In most translations I read “God leads astray” while you translate as “God leaves to stray”.
+In most translations, I read: “God leads astray whoever He will and guides whoever He will.”
+But you translate the verse as: “God leaves whoever He will to stray, and guides whoever He will.”
 That seemed a small but important difference to me for it implies a lot more choice and less determinism.

-In my translations I always keep in mind what the Qur’an says in other passages.
+In my translations, I always keep in mind what the Qur’an says in other passages.
 In this case, we have to refer to the beginning of chapter 2, verse 26, where it is said that God leads astray only those who already choose to be astray.
-On top of this, linguistically speaking, this particular form of the verb can also be translated in the sense of “He finds them misguided or astray”.
-So yes, it is less direct than is often translated.
+On top of this, linguistically speaking, this particular form of the verb can also be translated in the sense of: “He finds them misguided or astray.”
+So, yes, it’s less direct than is often translated.

-I can bet any one a million dollars on it.
-Because it is as clear as a summer sun in the Middle-East that, according to what is actually written in the Arabic Qur’an, my translation is correct.
-But previous translators have always written what was written by others before them, without looking atwhat was really there in the Arabic.
+I can bet anyone a million dollars that I’m not mistaken, because it is as clear as a summer sun in the Middle East that my translation concurs with the original Arabic Qur’an.
+But previous translators have always written what was written by others before them, without looking at what was really there in the Arabic.
 God isn’t mentioned.
 It doesn’t say that God is angry with them.
 It might say ‘God is angry’ somewhere else in the Qur’an, but not in the Fatiha.
 The important thing is that God is presented as loving, compassionate, merciful and guiding.
-So the old translations jar with the main picture which is presented in Al Fatiha.
+So, the old translations jar with the main picture which is presented in Al-Fatiha.

 I would guess that it sometimes seems almost impossible to find the proper translation for certain words and sentences since, as this example shows, translation often also implies interpretation.

-The arrangement of the words in the Qur’an indeed brings a richness of meaning which you can’t possibly bring into the English because the same statement in Arabic can have three or four different meanings which are all relevant.
-So after you have done everything you could to translate it as properly as you could, you’re still disappointed.
+The arrangement of the words in the Qur’an, indeed, brings a richness of meaning which you can’t possibly bring into the English, because the same statement in Arabic can have three or four different meanings which are all relevant.
+So, after you have done everything you could to translate it as properly as possible, you’re still disappointed.
 English simply doesn’t have the same words with such a multiplicity of meanings and you end up selecting only one layer of meaning.
 An Egyptian scholar from Oxford called me up one day and asked about the translation I made of a particular verse.
 After I told her, she said: “The Arabic is so much better.”
-But I replied to her: “Listen, I never claimed to be as eloquent as the author.” (laughs)
+But I replied to her: “Listen, I never claimed to be as eloquent as the author.”
+(Muhammad laughs)